padix-key/kmer-article/article.typ

 integers assigned, it is called _perfect hashing_.
 If for $n$ possible different #kmers the hash values are in the range $0$ to $n-1$, the hash is called _minimal perfect hash_.
-This is a desirable property, as it allows to implement the _hash table_ as array of size $n$.
+This is a favorable property, as it allows to implement the _hash table_ as array of size $n$.

 Although #kmer decomposition is the fundament of many modern alignment tools, most literature about their underlying algorithms focus on how the #kmers are used to find the alignment.